 Remember that you must present enough evidence to convince the Board that your assessment is incorrect or unfair.

 The Board will base its decision on the evidence presented by you and the Respondent at the hearing.
 The Board will make a decision within 30 days or before the end of the taxation year, whichever is earlier.
 You will receive a copy of your decision by mail or email.
+If you have an authorized agent represent you during the complaint and hearing process, a copy of the Board’s decision will be issued to your agent.

 A decision of the Board may be judicially reviewed by the Court of Queen's Bench.